Strychnos spinosa

-Strychnos spinosa, the Natal orange, is a tree indigenous to tropical and subtropical Africa.
-It produces sweet-sour, yellow fruits, containing numerous hard brown seeds.
+Strychnos spinosa, the Natal orange, also called Mokotra in Madagascar, is a tree indigenous to tropical and subtropical Africa.
+It produces sweet-sour yellow fruits, containing numerous hard brown seeds.
 Greenish-white flowers grow in dense heads at the ends of branches (Sep-Feb/Spring - summer).
 The fruits tend to appear only after good rains.
 It is related to the deadly Strychnos nux-vomica, which contains strychnine.
-The smooth, hard fruit are large and green, ripen to yellow colour.
+The fruit are large, smooth, and firm, transitioning from green to yellow as they ripen.
 Inside the fruit are tightly packed seeds, which may be toxic, surrounded by a fleshy, brown, edible covering.

 Animals such as baboon, monkeys, bushpig, nyala and eland eat the fruit.
 The leaves are a popular food source for browsers such as duiker, kudu, impala, steenbok, nyala and elephant.